fiatjaf/coisas/README.md

   * image gallery with all images from your repository, so you can drag from there and drop them inside the editor;
   * simple visualization of many file formats (only text files are editable, however).

-### Please do not expect this to be free of bugs or to have all the features you need.
-It's a work in progress.
-Everything is broken still.

 ## usage

 To use **coisas**, go to https://coisas.alhur.es/ or embed it in your site, for example, in an `/admin/` section (more detailed instructions of how to do this may come, meanwhile please copy the hosted version file structure).